deeksha-varma/portfolio_project_2/README.md

 I would like to thank -
 * my mentor [Mitko Bachvarov](https://www.linkedin.com/in/mitko-bachvarov-40b50776/) for his timely availability, feedback, guidance and support.
-* my cohort facilitator, Kay for pointing me in the right direction during the course of the project.
-Also providing me with resources to bridge the gaps in my learning.
 * My husband and son, without their support this could not have been possible.
 Thanks to their feedback.

 Deeksha Varma 2023.